 The remote controls should not be underestimated, which for all the models being analyzed offer a microphone to communicate by voice with the virtual assistants Google Assistant and Alexa.
 Present basic functions for volume control and Home button.
 Perhaps the Xiaomi Mi TV Stick remote control is the simplest one in terms of functions, but on the one hand this is an advantage, as everything can be controlled from the system interface and therefore there is less risk of confusion.
 Another not very relevant difference is that both the Xiaomi remote control and the Chromecast remote control have direct access to streaming platforms, while Fire TV 4K does not.

 In terms of connectivity, they all rely on HDMI input and WiFi AC connection.
 However, Google's Chromecast offers a USB C connection for power supply unlike the other two models which are still based on micro USB input, but Bluetooth also differs, as it is of type 5.0 and therefore more stable in favor of Chromecast and 4.2 for the other two models.
-Of course, the price is one of the elements to be taken into consideration, reaching 70 euros for Google Chromecast, just over 60 euros for Amazon Fire TV Stick 4K.
+Of course, the price is one of the elements to be taken into consideration, reaching 70 euros for Google Chromecast, of poco more than 60 euros of Amazon Fire TV Stick 4K.

 Between the two, therefore, the Google dongle would be preferred, given the slightest difference justified by better performance, as well as hardware and software.
 Xiaomi Mi TV Stick instead leads to an average price of 37 euros, almost half compared to the Google solution, but on balance the software allows the same multimedia possibilities and above all customizations, instead NOT offered by Amazon.